jklemke/svelte-d3-rollup/README.md

 A basic responsive application built with rollup, implementing two simple d3 components in svelte.

 ### published to github pages here
+The index.html just has to include the compiled bundle.js

 https://jklemke.github.io/svelte-d3-rollup/

 ### npm commands to build and run